-The student may do individual work in some area of church history under the supervision of a department member.
+The student may do individual work in some area of Church history under the supervision of a department member.
 This course must be approved by the Dean of the Seminary and filed in the Registrar's office.
 Grading is to be Pass/Fail unless the course is approved by the Seminary faculty for a letter grade.
+Elective.
+Three hours.